iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 # Credits

-I take ZERO credit for any of the information here, I just pulled together what was put out and worked in an easy to find guide.
+I take zero credit for any of the information here, I just pulled together what was put out and worked into a unified guide.

-A MASSIVE thanks goes to a user on the KH2 Rando Discord for figuring out how to get the Tracker and Livesplit working on the Steam Deck.
-(Waiting for a reply from the user before throwing their name out unwanted)
+A MASSIVE thanks goes to [baili0411](https://github.com/baili0411) figuring out how to get the Tracker and Livesplit working on the Steam Deck.

 Another huge shoutout goes to [KHOmega](https://github.com/KHOmega) for maintaining the Linux guides that let me and many others join the rando scene.